delphic-digital/Skeletor/README.md

 # Front End build tooling boilerplate

-_Skeletor_ is an opinionated starting point for front end projects.
-Mainly it was developed for projects at Delphic Digital, but it was designed to be agnostic, so any project is capable of using it.
-It is designed to give you a quick and organized way to start developing websites with best practices in mind.
+_Skeletor_ is an opinionated starting point for front end projects at Hero Digital, but there's nothing proprietery in here nor is it tied to any particular cms.
+It is designed to give you a quick and organized way to start developing front end code.

 Note that "💀" marks things that you will likely need to configure for each project.